gregelin/python-ideascaleapi/README.rst

 legislator records as well as certainity scores between 0 and 1 (where 1 is most certain).

+Search takes two optional parameters

+``threshold``
+    the minimum score you want to return, the default is 0.8 and you should rarely go lower than 0.7.
+``all_legislators``
+    if True will search legislators in the API that are no longer in office (default is False)

 An example usage of search is as follows:

     >>> for r in sunlight.legislators.search('Diane Finestine'):